 How do I make a deposit using Remote Deposit Anywhere?

-- Click on Deposit a Check
+- Click on Make a Deposit.

-- Enter the amount of the check
+- Enter the amount of the check and select Continue.

 - Take a picture of the front of the check

 - Take a picture of the back of the check